-Search and Rescue is coordinated with the County Sheriff's Office and local SAR units including the Buffalo National River.
+Search and Rescue is coordinated with local SAR units including the Buffalo National River.
 See appendix for further information and key contacts.
 Note: Key contacts need to be updated every five years (annually would be better, but may not be practical).